alanmynah/git-102/README.md

 A session about conflicts and SSH

-There is a conflict in `conflict` branch
+Look at this awesome branch.
+Hopefully there is no conflict.

-And there might be one in `maybe-conflict` branch.
+There might be one in `maybe-conflict` branch though.

 Check them out.